apetrovYa/docker_ee_solution_briefs/docker_ee_logging_splunk/sending_logs.rst

 Send Docker container logs to the Splunk Stack
 ==============================================

-To test the Splunk **HTTP Event Collector** you can run the following **docker service create** command to start an Apache HTTP Web Server service with the `Splunk Docker Logging Driver <https://docs.docker.com/config/containers/logging/splunk/>`_.
+To test the Splunk **HTTP Event Collector** you can run the following **docker service create** command on the swarm manager to start an Apache HTTP Web Server service with the `Splunk Docker Logging Driver <https://docs.docker.com/config/containers/logging/splunk/>`_.
 Substitute ``splunk-http-event-collector-token`` with the previously created **HTTP Event Collector** token.
 Substitute ``docker-node-name`` with the hostname of any docker node in the swarm.

     .. code-block:: bash